al6x/nim/keep/readme.md

 # Todo

+- make tags and text lowercase, make it tags, mtags, ltags
 - Fix parsing for "Invalid link: known/The Algorithm Design Manual.pdf" it should be turned into local link, with dot first
 - merge tags doc -> section -> block, do it at keep
 - Turn alex/notes into space